Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 > Optional[X] is equivalent to X | None (or Union[X, None])

-This means that Optional should only be used when an argument can be either something _or_ None.
-For example, Optional usage is appropriate here:
+This is somewhat confusingly named.
+This means that `Optional` should only be used when an argument can be either something _or_ None.
+For example, `Optional` usage is appropriate here:

 ```python
 from typing import Optional